 It may look like you need a special Torx screwdriver, but you don’t.
 Just twist the bulb and remove it from the housing.
 Don’t forget to unclip the terminals.

 The new bulbs come with a foam sleeve over the glass.
 Wait until the last second to remove it.
-Note the latex gloves.
+Note the disposable gloves.

 You can connect the wire terminal before or after you install the bulb, your choice.
 We attached it before.